Marcel Duchamp

 1954

 Marries Teeny Matisse; becomes stepfather to Jacqueline, Paul, and Peter Matisse.
-More than ever he lives in semiretirement, he is content with chess.
+He lives in semiretirement, spending most of his time playing chess.

 1955